COVID-19 Updates and Resources

 Sources: ENCOMPASS, CBC, University of Waterloo

-Here's an explanation about snow melt, research from the University of Waterloo.
+Here's an explanation (External link)about snow melt, research from the University of Waterloo.

 Understanding the status of your power outage